m-bock/purescript-transit/README.md

 #### Verifying Interchangeability

-Of course we want to check this with both the classic and **Transit** approaches.
-The following test checks all intermediate states for both approaches.
+Since both approaches have identical type signatures, we should verify they produce the same results.
+The following test runs the same sequence of messages through both `updateClassic` and `update`, checking that all intermediate states match:

 <!-- PD_START:purs
 filePath: test/Examples/SimpleDoor.purs